-During his time at Riverside he has spurred a new era of growth, embarking on the expansion of the faculty; development of new facilities for research, teaching, and public service; and a new emphasis on institutional globalization.
+During his time at Riverside he has spurred a new era of growth, embarking on the expansion of the faculty and development of new facilities for research, teaching, and public service.

 Wilcox is a long-time national advocate for increased access to quality higher education and for the particular role public universities play in the U.S. Under his leadership, UC Riverside became a charter member of the University Innovation Alliance, a collaboration of major public research universities in America seeking to improve student graduation rates and outcomes across all socio-economic and ethnic backgrounds.

 Wilcox began his academic career on the faculty at the University of Missouri.
 He then spent 14 years on the faculty of the University of Kansas, including 10 as Chair of the Department of Speech-Language-Hearing.
 Immediately prior to coming to UCR, Wilcox served as provost at Michigan State University from 2005 to 2013.

 He has published extensively in the area of developmental speech acoustics and has directed teaching, research, and service projects funded by the National Science Foundation and the U.S. Department of Education.

 A first-generation college-going student, Wilcox matriculated at Michigan State University, where he earned a Bachelor of Arts in audiology and speech sciences.
 He also holds master’s and doctoral degrees in speech and hearing sciences from Purdue University.